 Possession of any firearm or any other potentially lethal items or dangerous weapons on campus or College property is prohibited.
 Violation of this policy by a student or employee may result in disciplinary action and/or referral to law enforcement authorities for prosecution.
-Other persons violating this policy (with the exception of individuals licensed or legally permitted to carry firearms) may be removed from campus, prohibited from returning and/or referred to law enforcement agencies for prosecution.
+Other persons violating this policy may be removed from campus, prohibited from returning and/or referred to law enforcement agencies for prosecution.